Top 4 Methods for Finding Test Ideas for Your eCommerce Store

 After fixing the big holes, concentrate your efforts on the medium holes and so on.
 To apply this to your online store, you want to find out which is the biggest hole and work on it.

 Google Analytics helps you find the “what”—the step of the funnel that isn’t working—but it won’t tell you why it’s not working.
-You can determine why by using heatmaps, session recordings, polls, user testing, and other methods to help develop solutions to the problem.
+You can determine why by using heatmaps, session recordings, on-page surveys, user testing, and other methods to help develop solutions to the problem.

 What to test

 Choosing what to A/B test is one of the most important decisions you can make:

 - You can avoid wasting time you would otherwise spend testing things that make no difference.